 Subproperty of: E7 Activity.
 P15 was influenced by (influenced): E1 CRM Entity

-Scope note: This property identifies one or more items that were used as evidence to declare a new E55 the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
-(E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original element (E55)
+Scope note: This property identifies one or more items that were used as evidence to declare a new E55 the Type, such as "holotype" or "original element".

 Type.